-With the cost of almost everything going up, it’s more important than ever for businesses to find ways to cut costs.
+With almost everything going up in cost, it’s more important than ever for businesses to find ways to reduce spending.

 Many organizations spend too much money on business technology.
 This over-expenditure can be in the form of unused resources, such as software licenses and various services.